NBA Rumors: Nikola Vucevic Could Be L.A. Lakers’ ‘Fallback Option’ In Free Agency, Per ‘HoopsHype’

 — The Smoking Cuban (@thesmokingcuban) April 28, 2019

-It will definitely be not a surprise if the Lakers really consider signing Nikola Vucevic.
+It would definitely be not a surprise if the Lakers really consider signing Nikola Vucevic.
 When the 2018-19 NBA season is officially over, two of the Lakers’ big men, JaVale McGee and Tyson Chandler, will become unrestricted free agents, leaving Moritz Wagner as the only center on their roster.
-Nikola Vucevic may not be on the level of Kevin Durant, Kyrie Irving, and Kawhi Leonard, but he will still be an incredible addition to the Lakers.
+Nikola Vucevic may not be on the level of Kevin Durant, Kyrie Irving, and Kawhi Leonard, but he would still be an incredible addition to the Lakers.

-Nikola Vucevic will undeniably be an upgrade for JaVale McGee and Tyson Chandler as he will give the Lakers an All-Star caliber center who can knock down shots from beyond the arc.
+Nikola Vucevic would undeniably be an upgrade for JaVale McGee and Tyson Chandler, as he would give the Lakers an All-Star caliber center who can knock down shots from beyond the arc.
 Aside from his ability to space the floor, Vucevic also managed to improve his performance on the defensive end of the floor.
-This season where he earned his first NBA All-Star selection, the 28-year-old center averaged 20.8 points, 12.0 rebounds, 3.8 assists, 1.1 blocks, and 1.0 steal on 51.8 percent shooting from the field and 36.4 percent shooting from beyond the arc.
+This season, where he earned his first NBA All-Star selection, the 28-year-old center averaged 20.8 points, 12.0 rebounds, 3.8 assists, 1.1 blocks, and 1.0 steals on 51.8 percent shooting from the field, and 36.4 percent shooting from beyond the arc.